element-hq/element-android/docs/pull_request.md

 #### Humans

-Developers who are employed (or paid) by Element can directly clone the project and push their branches and create PR.
+People with write access to the project can directly clone the project, push their branches and create PR.

 External contributors must first fork the project and create PR to the mainline from there.